Nowadays a vast majority of the global population speak English.

 English is the most widely spoken language worldwide!

-But why should you learn English in a global world?
+But why should you learn English in a connected world?
+Because English is a Global language!

 Ah yes, have you ever noticed how everyone uses English words?